dan-schel/css-template/README.md

 }
 ```

-Of course, these could be used to create your own `theme-amoled`/`theme-amoled-base` mixins if you prefer.
-You might also decide to replace an existing theme, for example "dark", rather than giving yours a unique name.
+Of course, these can be used to create your own `theme-amoled`/`theme-amoled-base` mixins if you prefer.
+You might also decide to replace an existing theme, for example "dark", rather than giving your's a unique name.
 In that case, the `theme-dark`/`theme-dark-base` mixins will apply your custom theme.

 ## Utilities

-The template provides a number of utility mixins, that can be optionally assigned to classes for use inside the html.
+The template provides a few utility mixins that can be optionally assigned to classes for use inside the HTML.

 | Mixin name  | Description                                             |
 | ----------- | ------------------------------------------------------- |